Lathagrium auriforme (With.) Otalora, P M. Jorg & Wedin

 Collema auriforme (With.)
 Coppins & J. R. Laundon

 Thallus 3-10 cm diam., foliose, made of wiggly lobes to 1 cm wide, rather thick, notably swollen and pulpy (0.5 mm thick) when wet, ± erected, upper surface smooth, brown-greenish, dark olive-green, covered with isidia often numerous, crowded, globose (like pearls 0,2-0,8 mm diam.), clustured in dense groups and potentially covering the whole thallus center.
 Apothecia rare, 2-3 mm diam., disc brown-red, thalline exciple thin and isidiate.
 Ascospores ellipsoid to oval, submuriform, 26-36 x 8-13 µm.
 Photobiont : Nostoc.
 Chemical spot tests negative.
-Not especially maritime, rare, on calcareous rocks and soils and consequently in our region restricted to coastal quarries used to feed lime-kiln.
+Not especially maritime, rare, on calcareous rocks and soils and consequently in our region restricted to coastal quarries used to feed lime-kiln or on the walls in limestone or not very acidic.
 N.B.
 See Lathagrium (Collema) fuscovirens that displays less thick lobes, and less swollen when moist.*